mdascenzo/hpc-workflows/README.md

 ```
 pcluster create rnaseq
 ```
 This step takes about 5-10 minutes as it provisions a Master node, Compute nodes, and EBS backed NFS resources for sharing data between nodes.
 By default Compute nodes are not launched, but will launch once the workflow is started.
-This allows data to be copied from S3 to the cluster avoiding idle Compute nodes.
+This allows data to be copied from S3 to the cluster, avoiding idle Compute nodes.

 #### Connect to the head node
 ```